razoumov/chapel/03-domain-parallelism.md

 Production jobs would be launched with `sbatch` command and a Slurm launch script as usual.

 For the rest of this class we assume that you have a working multi-locale Chapel environment, whether provided by a Docker container or by multi-locale Chapel on a physical HPC cluster.
+We will run all examples on four nodes with three cores per node.

 # Simple multi-locale codes